Altruan-flows/pyweclapp/src/README.md

 ### Createing a new class Template
-Sometimes you may want to create a new weclappClass that does not exist yet or update an old one. from pyWeclapp.weclappClasses.weclappClassBlueprint.weclappClassCreator import WeclappClassCreator WeclappClassCreator().createPythonFile() offers a convenient way to do this. just specify a  entityName -> "salesOrder", "shipment", "contract", "article", "etc."
+Sometimes you may want to create a new weclappClass that does not exist yet or update an old one.

+#### SetupExample
+from pyWeclapp.weclappClasses.weclappClassBlueprint import weclappClassCreator weclappClassCreator.WeclappClassCreator(entityName="ticket", expamleEntityId="74344116", targetDirectory="util/weclappClasses").createPythonFile()

+offers a convenient way to do this. just specify a  entityName -> "salesOrder", "shipment", "contract", "article", "etc."
                 expamleEntityId -> to estimate the types
                 targetDirectory -> where the generaed files should be placed